dolthub/docs/content/products/doltlab/installation.md

 `smtp_connection_helper` is a binary used to help troubleshoot any issues your DoltLab instance might have when establishing a connection to your existing SMTP server.
 This tool uses similar code to DoltLab's email service and should successfully send a test email if the connection to the SMTP server was configured correctly.
 The source code for the tool is available [here](https://gist.github.com/coffeegoddd/66f5aeec98640ff8a22a1b6910826667) and basic instructions for using the tool are [here](./administrator.md#troubleshoot-smtp-connection).

+`migrate_postgres_dolt.sh` is a script available in DoltLab `v1.0.0`+.
+Prior to DoltLab `v1.0.0`, DoltLab used PostgreSQL as its database.
+But now, starting with `v1.0.0`, DoltLab uses Dolt as its database.
+This script is used when upgrading from an older DoltLab instance to DoltLab `v1.0.0` and will copy the data from the existing, older DoltLab instance into the new Dolt database backing DoltLab `v1.0.0`.
+Please see [the guide](./administrator.md#upgrade-v080-v100) for using this script to copy existing data during upgrade.

+`dolt_db_cli.sh` is a script available in DoltLab `v1.0.0`+, useful for restoring DoltLab's Dolt server from a backup.

-`shell-db.sh` is a script that will open a PostgreSQL shell to your running DoltLab's PostgreSQL server.
-The `POSTGRES_PASSWORD` you set when starting DoltLab is required by this script as `PGPASSWORD`.
+`shell-db.sh` is a script that will open a shell to your running DoltLab's database server.
+For DoltLab versions lower than `v1.0.0`, this database server is PostgreSQL.
+To use this script with those versions, supply the `POSTGRES_PASSWORD` value you set when starting DoltLab as the environment variable `PGPASSWORD`.
 A successful connection will display a `dolthubapi=#` prompt.

+For DoltLab `v1.0.0` and later, Dolt is the database server.
+To connect to it, supply the `DOLT_PASSWORD` environment variable value you set when starting DoltLab.
+A successful connection will display a `mysql>` prompt.

 `docker-compose.yaml` is a complete [Docker Compose](https://docs.docker.com/compose/) configuration file that will spin up all the services required to run DoltLab.